 - A. Direct questions to Procurement, purchasinginfo@kcdc.org. - B. Addenda may be issued during the bidding period.
 All Addenda become part of Contract Documents.
-Include resultant costs in the Bid Amount.
-Bidders must check www.kcdc.org for addenda. - C. Clarifications requested by bidders must be in writing not less than 5 days before date set for receipt of bids.
-The reply will be in the form of an Addendum, a copy of which will be forwarded to known recipients.
+Include resultant costs in the Bid Amount. - C. Clarifications requested by bidders must be in writing not less than 5 days before date set for receipt of bids.
+The reply will be in the form of an Addendum, a copy of which will be posted to KCDC's webpage.